 (10) Covered individuals shall not engage in financial or other transactions using nonpublic government information or allow the improper use of such information to further any private interest.

-(11) Covered individuals shall not, except as permitted by Articles VIII and IX, solicit or accept any gift or other item of monetary value from any person or entity seeking official action from, doing business with, or conducting activities regulated by the employee’s agency, or whose interests may be substantially affected by the performance or nonperformance of the employee’s duties.
+(11) Covered individuals shall not, except as permitted by Articles VIII and IX, solicit or accept any gift or other item of monetary value from a prohibited source.

 (12) Covered individuals shall not engage in outside employment or activities, including seeking or negotiating for employment, that conflict with their official government duties and responsibilities.

-(13) Covered individuals shall immediately and directly report credible violations of the Code of Conduct to the District of Columbia Office of Government Ethics, the District of Columbia Office of the Inspector General, or both.
+(13) Covered individuals shall immediately and directly report credible violations of the Comprehensive Code of Conduct to the Ethics Board, the District of Columbia Office of the Inspector General, or both.

 (14) Covered individuals shall not interfere with or obstruct any investigation conducted by a District or federal agency.

-(15) Covered individuals shall fully cooperate with any investigation, enforcement action, or other official function of the Office of Government Ethics.
+(15) Covered individuals shall fully cooperate with any investigation, enforcement action, or other official function of the Ethics Board.

-(16) Coercive, harassing, or retaliatory action shall not be taken against any covered individual acting in good faith under the Code of Conduct.
+(16) Coercive, harassing, or retaliatory action shall not be taken against any covered individual acting in good faith under the Comprehensive Code of Conduct.

-(17) Covered individuals may not do indirectly what he or she may not do directly under the Code of Conduct.
+(17) Covered individuals shall not do indirectly what they may not do directly under the Comprehensive Code of Conduct.

-(c) Remedial action.
+(18) Covered individuals shall not aid, abet, counsel, command, induce, or procure a violation of the Comprehensive Code of Conduct, any additional agency standards of ethical conduct authorized by Article XIX, or any federal ethics law or regulation that is applicable to the District government.

-(1) A violation of the Code of Conduct or supplemental agency regulations and policies shall be cause for appropriate corrective or disciplinary action to be taken under the procedures applicable to the employee.
+(d) A violation of the Comprehensive Code of Conduct or additional agency standards of ethical conduct authorized by Article XIX shall be cause for appropriate corrective or adverse action to be taken under the procedures applicable to the covered individual involved.

-(2) It is the responsibility of the employing agency to initiate appropriate remedial, corrective, or adverse action in individual cases.
+(e) It is the responsibility of the employing agency to initiate appropriate corrective or adverse action in individual cases.
 Such action may be in addition to any other action or penalty prescribed by law.

-(3) An employee who violates the Code of Conduct shall be subject to the penalties provided in Section 221 of the Board of Ethics and Government Accountability Establishment and Comprehensive Ethics Reform Amendment Act of 2011 (D.C.
-Law 19-124; D.C.
+(f) A covered individual who violates the Comprehensive Code of Conduct shall be subject to the penalties provided in section 221 of the Ethics Act (D.C.
 Official Code

 § 1-1162.21).
-Penalties imposed by the Board shall be separate and apart from any corrective or disciplinary action taken by the employing agency.
+Penalties imposed by the Ethics Board shall be separate and apart from any corrective or adverse action taken by the covered individual’s agency.

 ARTICLE IV.
 CONTINGENT FEES